northstaraokeystone/receipts-native-standard/working-group/CHARTER.md

 ## 2. WHY THIS WORKING GROUP EXISTS

-I built everything here—ProofPack, this standard, the compliance tests—by orchestrating agentic teams.
+I built everything here; ProofPack, receipts-native, the compliance tests, all by orchestrating agentic teams.
 One human, multiple LLMs across different platforms.

 **That proved I could build the technology.
 Now I need humans to scale the category.**